 Used together, these eight steps and three tools (image backups, File History, and OneDrive) can provide an adequate level of backup for the average user.
 Best of all, you already have them in Windows.

 Apparently, as of some time in 2020 (or even earlier) Microsoft decided to pull the plug on the “Windows 7 Backup and Restore” tool.
-It is at least “deprecated”, and will likely be removed from a future Windows update.
+At the least, it has been “deprecated” and will likely be removed in a future Windows update.
 The official word from Microsoft is that you should use third-party utilities instead.

 The following bonus four steps do exactly that: show you how to perform steps 1 through 4 above using the free edition of EaseUS Todo instead of Windows 7 Backup and Restore.

 9. Make an image using EaseUS Todo